usnistgov/NexusLIMS/README.md

 # NexusLIMS documentation

-This repository will eventually hold the publication of NexusLIMS.
+This repository will hold the public-facing version of NexusLIMS.
-For the time being, it is serving a page on pages.nist.gov using the `nist-pages` branch.
+It also serves a page on pages.nist.gov using the `nist-pages` branch.

-The public-facing site should be available at https://pages.nist.gov/NexusLIMS
+The documentation site should be available at https://pages.nist.gov/NexusLIMS, and the code should be available at https://github.com/usnistgov/NexusLIMS.